 If you choose to install the skirting yourself, it’s important to ensure that your home gets proper ventilation, and you have to get the correct amount of panels and accommodate for possible variations in height.
 Vinyl is typically the easiest material for a DIY skirting installation.

 If you have fiberglass or plastic skirting around your mobile home make sure to take additional care of it when doing your lawn mowing.
-The reason for this is that weed wacker can often clip the skirting causing small holes which can lead to larger issues down the road.
+The reason for this is that weed wackers can often clip the skirting causing small holes that can lead to larger issues down the road.

 When protecting your mobile home we strongly suggest keeping your skirting in tip-top shape as it is a very inexpensive insurance policy for the safety of your mobile home’s plumbing and flooring system.

 The Mobile Home Dealer are licensed mobile home brokers in Sarasota Florida and the surrounding areas.
 We provide professional buy and/or sell assistance to our clients.
-If you have any questions, please contact us by clicking this link.
+If you have any questions, don’t hesitate to get in touch with us by clicking this link.
 You may also visit our Facebook Page and send us a message

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.